yuanyji/batmud_blowtorch-plugins/README.md

 - if you use some auto target function, it may aotomatic enter combat window.
 - if you want to exit manually, try click or swipe right portrait.
 Also send command by command line is ok, the command line will keep the last auto target command used.
 # Acknowledgments
 The translation feature uses the [DeepLX-Serverless](https://github.com/guobao2333/DeepLX-Serverless) project.
 Special thanks to the contributors for their work.
+And please do not abuse this function!
+If you have a large amount of content to translate, please purchase a paid service from DeepL.
+The web version of the interface used by the plugin is subject to DeepL policies.

 For more detailed instructions and troubleshooting, please refer to the .docx document.